-The aviation industry is at the edge of revolution again.
+The airline industry is at the edge of revolution again.
 There are two main factors regarding this, one is coronavirus for sure and the other one is the New Distribution Capability (NDC).
 To get the latest updates and insights about how coronavirus affected the industry you can read “Virus or Game-changer?
-COVID-19 effects on the Aviation Industry” on our blog page.
+COVID-19 effects on the Airline Industry” on our blog page.

 In this article, we want to discuss the answer to the popular question;

 But let us remember what NDC is and does the world really need it?

 NDC is a new set of XML standards brought by IATA that aims to enable airlines to increase in profit and reach the passenger data.
 The new standard is expected to improve the communication between airlines and travel agents as well as other players in the market.
 With its open infrastructure, the accessibility is immersed and can be reached by any third party including non-IATA members.

 But how is that possible?
 How is the current distribution channel structured and why GDS’ are on the radar now?
 Let’s take a look at the airline industry history briefly.

 In the 50s, one day at a flight of American Airlines, an IBM salesperson mentioned what IBM built for U.S. air defense system, SAGE, to American Airlines CEO C.R.
 Smith by chance.
 This led to the partnership of IBM and American Airlines and finally, Sabre was introduced.
 Sabre, the first Computer Reservation System (CRS).
 It was a great innovation for that period of time.
 Both sides took advantage of it.
 IBM has developed various versions of Sabre to other mid-sized airlines with the product name as PARS.
 American Airlines became “first-mover” and got a great amount of market share.
 By the early 1970s, all the major carriers experimented with bringing the CRS to travel agencies.
 At the beginning of the 70s, the largest carriers tested the CRS by bringing it to the travel agencies.